Pineal gland: Function

-One function of the pineal gland is to produce melatonin.
-Melatonin has various functions in the central nervous system, the most important of which is to help modulate sleep patterns.
-Melatonin production is stimulated by darkness and inhibited by light.
-Light sensitive nerve cells in the retina detect light and send this signal to the suprachiasmatic nucleus (SCN), synchronizing the SCN to the day-night cycle.
-Nerve fibers then relay the daylight information from the SCN to the paraventricular nuclei, then to the spinal cord and via the sympathetic system to superior cervical ganglia, and from there into the pineal gland.
+A principal function of the pineal gland is to produce melatonin, which has various functions in the central nervous system, the most important of which is to help modulate sleep patterns; melatonin production is stimulated by darkness and inhibited by light.
+Intrinsically photosensitive retinal ganglion cells in the retina detect light and send this signal to the suprachiasmatic nucleus (SCN), synchronizing the SCN to the day-night cycle.
+Fibers then relay the daylight information to the paraventricular nuclei and spinal cord via the sympathetic nervous system to the superior cervical ganglia, and then to the pineal gland.

-The compound pinoline is also claimed to be produced in the pineal gland; it is one of the beta-carbolines.
-This claim is subject to some controversy.

 Regulation of the pituitary gland

 Studies on rodents suggest that the pineal gland influences the pituitary gland's secretion of the sex hormones, follicle-stimulating hormone (FSH), and luteinizing hormone (LH).
 Pinealectomy performed on rodents produced no change in pituitary weight, but caused an increase in the concentration of FSH and LH within the gland.
-Administration of melatonin did not return the concentrations of FSH to normal levels, suggesting that the pineal gland influences pituitary gland secretion of FSH and LH through an undescribed transmitting molecule.

-The pineal gland contains receptors for the regulatory neuropeptide, endothelin-1, which, when injected in picomolar quantities into the lateral cerebral ventricle, causes a calcium-mediated increase in pineal glucose metabolism.
+The pineal gland contains receptors for the regulatory neuropeptide endothelin 1, which, when injected in picomolar quantities into the lateral cerebral ventricle, causes a calcium-mediated increase in pineal glucose metabolism.

 Clinical significance

 Calcification

 Calcification of the pineal gland is typical in young adults, and has been observed in children as young as two years of age.
-The internal secretions of the pineal gland are known to inhibit the development of the reproductive glands because when it is severely damaged in children, development of the sexual organs and the skeleton are accelerated.
-Pineal gland calcification is detrimental to its ability to synthesize melatonin and scientific literature presents inconclusive findings on whether it causes sleep problems.
+Pineal gland calcification is detrimental to its ability to synthesize melatonin, although it remains inconclusive whether pineal calcification causes sleep problems.

 The calcified gland is often seen in skull X-rays.
 Calcification rates vary widely by country and correlate with an increase in age, with calcification occurring in an estimated 40% of Americans by age seventeen.
 Calcification of the pineal gland is associated with corpora arenacea, also known as "brain sand".